Dreaming381/Latios-Framework-Documentation/Core/README.md

 what if multiple bakers want to leverage this caching and parallel baking, but do something custom with the results?

-Smart Blobbers solve this problem and make blob asset baking simpler, especially for large projects with complex baking dependencies.
-They provide a built-in mechanism for Bakers to request blobs to be built.
-Those requests can later be resolved into real `BlobAssetReference<>` values.
-Smart Bakers provide a mechanism to propagate bake context beyond a Baker’s scope so that blob assets can be resolved correctly without having to write custom baking systems.
+Smart Blobbers solve this problem by establishing patterns and adding guardrails around baking systems, so that you can bake your blobs in parallel safely.
+They provide a built-in mechanism for Bakers to request blobs to be built, and those requests can later be resolved into real `BlobAssetReference<>` values.
+Smart Bakers and Smart Post-Processors provide a mechanism to propagate bake context beyond a Baker’s scope so that blob assets can be resolved correctly without having to write custom baking systems.

 The design outlines a pattern you can follow that allows you to extend the Smart Blobber mechanisms to your own blob types.
 The process is thoroughly documented and all APIs contain detailed XML documentation.
-You can obtain fully parallel and Burst-compiled blob asset generation without having to worry about Unity’s convoluted blob asset conversion APIs.
+You can obtain fully parallel and Burst-compiled blob asset generation without having to worry about Unity’s `BlobAssetStore` caching and deduplication.

 See more: [Smart Blobbers](Smart%20Blobbers.md)